Mammoth (band): 2021–2022: Mammoth WVH

-The debut album Mammoth WVH, was released on June 11, 2021.
-It was met with reviews from music critics ranging from overall positive to acclamation.
+The debut album Mammoth WVH was released on June 11, 2021.
+It was met with positive reviews from music critics.
 Music Talkers complimented that the album "has its own distinct sound...no two tracks feel the same."
-Sonic Perspectives declared that while the musician was initially met with doubt and criticism, the album "would make [his father] proud" and to "expect to hear his name in this business for many years to come."
-While Riff Magazine criticized the calculated technique and perceived lack of risk-taking, they praised his musical technicality and acknowledged that "he can go in just about any direction he wants, not only because of his last name, but because he really is that good."
-Consequence Heavy stated that while the diversity of songs creates a lack of cohesion, it is a "deeply personal and musically rewarding debut" while declaring the musicianship to be "virtuosic".
+Sonic Perspectives declared that while the musician was initially met with doubt and criticism, the album "would make [his father] proud" and that fans should "expect to hear his name in this business for many years to come."
+While Riff Magazine criticized it as having calculated technique and lacking risk-taking, they praised his musical technicality and acknowledged that "he can go in just about any direction he wants, not only because of his last name, but because he really is that good."
+Consequence Heavy stated that while the diversity of songs creates a lack of cohesion, it is a "deeply personal and musically rewarding debut" with "virtuosic" musicianship.

-Ultimate Classic Rock similarly praised the musical technicality praising the "disciplined focus" and stating: "It's going to be fascinating to hear how Wolfgang's music evolves on future albums."
-Louder Sound gave the album 4/5 stars, calling it "high-tech, energetic, relentless and thrilling" with Metal Planet Music similarly praising the album by classifying it as a "tour de force."
-Wolfgang commented on the album and its success, saying: "I’m so thankful that my father was able to listen to, and enjoy the music I made.
-I’m really proud of the work I’ve done and nothing made me happier than seeing how proud he was that I was continuing the family legacy."
+Ultimate Classic Rock similarly praised the musical technicality, praising the "disciplined focus" and stating: "It's going to be fascinating to hear how Wolfgang's music evolves on future albums."
+Louder Sound gave the album 4/5 stars, calling it "high-tech, energetic, relentless and thrilling", while Metal Planet Music similarly praised the album by classifying it as a "tour de force."
+Wolfgang commented on the album and its success, saying: "I'm so thankful that my father was able to listen to, and enjoy the music I made.
+I'm really proud of the work I've done and nothing made me happier than seeing how proud he was that I was continuing the family legacy."

 After the release of the debut album, Van Halen added Frank Sidoris, Jon Jourdan, Ronnie Ficarro, and Garrett Whitlock to the lineup in preparation for an upcoming tour and for future albums.
 In early 2022, the band embarked on a co-headlining tour with Dirty Honey called the Young Guns tour.
 The tour ended in April.

-2022–present: Upcoming second studio album
+2022–2023: Mammoth II

-During an interview with Eddie Trunk on February 26, 2022, Wolfgang stated that he hoped to begin recording a second album in 2022 following a tour in support of the debut album, citing that he has enough material to record, as well as leftover tracks from the debut album to look at.
-On October 4, 2022, Wolfgang confirmed that the recording for the second studio album had begun.
+In February 2022, Wolfgang stated that he hoped to begin recording a second album in 2022 following a tour in support of the debut album, citing that he has enough material to record, as well as leftover tracks from the debut album to look at.
+Wolfgang proceeded to begin work later that year on October 4.

+Mammoth II was released on digital formats on August 4, 2023.
+Additionally, the 10-song LP was released on a limited edition pink cassette available on the band's website.